otrv4/otrv4/otrv4.md

    acknowledgement is received, the sending chain key is rotated, being derived from the previous sending chain key.

+TODO: everything up to here in this section may need to be updated to use the same terms as the new double ratchet spec.
+We may also need to add a 3rd level of ratchet (our mix key).

 In order to manage keys, each correspondent keeps track of:

 ```